niszo/Autonomy-Trader/README.md

 # Outline by file:
 - create_bd.py -> SQLite database was created in this script.
 It creates a stock table and a stock price table and executes it from python.
 - populates_stocks.py -> It calls Alpaca API functions, in particular, the list of assets they keep up to date for us.
 All of these assets are looped through and inserted into our database if they are active and tradable.
 This is then commited into the database.
 There is a cron job set to once everyday or as needed to update new stock information.
-- (side note: you can visit sqlitebrowser.org, which makes it easy to browse our database for free.)
+- (side note: 1.
+You can visit sqlitebrowser.org, which makes it easy to browse our database for free.
+- side note: 2.
+You can get more complete data if you get access to Polygon by but is not free unless you put money into the Alpaca brokerage account)